BattleFly (GFLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BattleFly Historical Price

-According to the latest data gathered on BattleFly live price page, the current price of BattleFly is 0.00966327USD.
-The circulating supply of BattleFly(GFLY) is 4.78M GFLY , giving it a market capitalization of $46.22K.
+According to the latest data gathered on BattleFly live price page, the current price of BattleFly is 0.00979727USD.
+The circulating supply of BattleFly(GFLY) is 4.78M GFLY , giving it a market capitalization of $46.86K.

 The BattleFly Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GFLY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.